MovieLabs/OMC/Docs/Overview/Schema Structure.md

 }
 ```

-The schemas are structured in such a way that objects could be nested *ad infinitum*, it is the decision of the sending and recieving applications to decide how and what is exchanged, however developers should be aware that given the graph based nature circular references can be easily created.
+The schemas are structured in such a way that objects could be nested *ad infinitum*, it is the decision of the sending and recieving applications to decide how and what is exchanged, however developers should be aware that given the graph based nature, circular references can be easily created.

 When the decision is made to pass just a reference it is likely that the recieving client may want to make a follow up request for additional information.
-This does raise some potential issues, a decoupled system may not even know which application prepared the data and the client will need to know API endpoints and have required credentials etc.
+This does raise some potential issues, a decoupled system may not even know which application prepared the data and the client will need to know API endpoints with the required credentials etc.

 The 2030 vision also proposes the use of a resolution mechanism.
 A resolver can be used for both retrieving files and/or additional data.
 When an identifier is resolved with a resolver the response is one or more URL's that can then be used to retrieve information. ==For more on resolvers go here==

 ## Relationships
 Relationships are a fundamental construct in the ontolgy.

-There are not really standard mechansims for encoding relationships in JSON, we do not use JSONLD, so we have adopted the following patterns for referencing other entities.
+There are not really standard mechansims for encoding relationships in JSON, (this is not a  JSONLD), so we have adopted the following patterns for referencing other entities.
 There are primarily two situations where you may wish to include references:
 - When another entity is an intrinsic property of an entity
 - When you wish to use a named relationship, typically as part of a Context